Eidaan/MRS/README.md

 - Fully **offline-ready** with pre-downloaded poster images.
 - Easy-to-use **Streamlit interface** with a responsive 2x5 grid layout.
 - Content-based recommendation using **cosine similarity** on movie **tags** (`overview + genres`).
-- Compatible with **local datasets** and can handle large movie collections.
+- Compatible with **local datasets** and can handle large movie collections upto 5000.

 ---